 In this post, we will see the permissions associated with Intune application manager build-in role.
 As per the Microsoft documentation, this role is to “Manage and deploy applications and profiles”.

-We will do a deep dive into this topic and explain what are the exact actions an Intune app admin can perform from the MEM portal.
+We will do a deep dive into this topic and explain the exact actions an Intune app admin can perform from the MEM portal.
 Following are the access permissions given to Intune APP Manager RBAC role.

-Assign managed apps to security group
+Assign managed apps to a security group

 Create managed apps